Nykredit Realkredit A/S: Refinancing of floating rate loans

-Today, Nykredit Group conducted the last of three auctions in connection with the refinancing of EUR floating rate loans on 1 January 2018.
-The loans are funded by way of SDOs issued out of Capital Centre H and ROs issued out of Capital Centre G.
+Today, Nykredit Group conducted the last auction in connection with the refinancing of DKK floating rate loans on 1 January 2018.
+The loans are funded by way of ROs issued out of Capital Centre G and SDOs issued out of Capital Centre H.

 The results of the auctions are attached.
 The spreads will be in force until the next refinancing.